 When you live with Sjogren’s Syndrome, pain can be in your joints or muscles, and sometimes a little warmth can be so comforting.
 When I got home from the football game, I went straight to my favorite heating pad.

 On days when I can’t get a muscle to release, I use my TENS unit.
 Some people think it feels great, I think it feels weird, honestly, but it does get your muscles to let go.
-This one is an updated version of what we have:
+My link takes you to an updated version of what we have.

 If you want to go directly to the trigger points causing you problems, this gadget has great reviews on Amazon.